Monstera deliciosa (Swiss Cheese Plant) Indoor Care, Propagation & Common Problems

 Monstera deliciosa are a pleasant addition to your collection.
 You may obtain these plants online from Amazon (Link to Amazon) or from Etsy (Link to Etsy).

-Swiss Cheese Plant (Monstera deliciosa) flourishes in medium to bright indirect light, average warmth of 18-290C, humidity of 50-55% and moderately moist, fertile, well-drained, Monsteras potting soil coupled with monthly feeding during the growing season.
+To care for Monstera deliciosa indoors, provide medium to bright indirect light, warmth of 18-290C, humidity of 50-55% and moderately moist, fertile, well-drained potting soil coupled with monthly feeding during the growing season.

 Swiss cheese Plant, Monstera deliciosa